 Media outlets are made up of individuals.
 Uniformity in quality of reporting is a pipe dream.
 This doesn’t excuse shoddy reporting or a lack of attention to facts, but it explains why the Internet is going to include articles that are not the robust, in-depth, detailed academic pieces that a former academic researcher (i.e. Kendzior herself) would like to see.

 I think Emily Bell at The Guardian put it best:

 Media that aims to be accessible, that seeks to engage and inform people outside elites, has a valuable mission.
 Engagement with Ukrainian politics might begin and end with a “disaster porn” slideshow nine times out of 10, but what of the tenth individual who goes on to read more?
 For younger audiences or those disengaged from the mainstream media, one thing is sure: that the exploration of an alien topic will very rarely start with a 5,000-word article in Foreign Policy.

 In short, readers who are uneducated on a particular subject often find a visual or short explanation of an issue to be a gateway into more detailed exploration and understanding.
-I personally find this true for my own education — I often find visuals like infographics or charts are easier to understand when I’m first delving into an issue I find to be particularly complex (this infographic on bitcoin comes to mind).
+I personally find this true for my own education — I often find visuals like infographics or charts are easier to understand when I’m first delving into an issue I find to be particularly complex.

 So yes, “clickbait” often serves profit margins.
 But it is far more nuanced than many give it credit for.
 Media consciousness does not begin and end with the listicle, or with so-called clickbait.
 It starts with the individual — the reporter, the editor, the photographer, the reader and their desire to take their knowledge a step further, beyond that deceptive HuffPo headline or “apocalyptic” slideshow.